sametkamgul/Word-Analyzer-API/README.md

 -   words map (number of repitition of words)
 -   characters map (number of repitition of character)
 -   used special characters
--   hashtag extraction
+-   hashtags extraction
--   mention extraction
+-   mentions extraction
 -   finding a character or word in the text.
 -   array of words
 -   array of sentences